NLnetLabs/krill-manual/source/trust-anchor.rst

   krillta proxy signer init --info ./signer-info.json

-At this point you should see that the TA certificate is available in Krill under the ``/ta/ta.cer`` endpoint.
-Copy it and place it where your web server and rsync daemon can serve it.
-You will most likely need a dedicated configuration for this in your web server as it's a different path from the usual RRDP content, and you will need a separate rsyncd module.
+At this point you should see that the TAL is available under the ``/ta/ta.tal`` endpoint.
+It will include the HTTPS and rsync URIs that were specified when the signer was initialised.
+You can download a copy of the TA certificate under the ``/ta/ta.cer`` endpoint.
+Copy it, and place it where your web server and rsync daemon can serve it.

 You should also see that a manifest and CRL were published for your TA.
 These files should be published in your Publication Server's base